nathanmfrench/DubStudio/docs/project-specs.md

 todo:

+more file formats, ability to do multiple video processings at once (for multiple languages)

 change watermark to False before production

 we need to make a part where if someone JUST wants to put subtitles on their video, they can do that